February 2, 2018

 Discrimination and Sexual Assault

-Under AU's Discrimination and Sexual Harassment Policy and Procedures, the university affirms that it does not discriminate on the basis of race, color, national origin, religion, sex, pregnancy or parenting, age, sexual orientation, disability, marital status, personal appearance, gender identity and expression, family responsibilities, political affiliation, source of income, veteran status, an individual's genetic information or any other bases under applicable federal and local laws and regulations (collectively called "Protected Bases") in its programs and activities.
+Under AU's Discrimination and Non-Title IX Sexual Misconduct Policy and Sexual Harassment Policy, the university affirms that it does not discriminate on the basis of race, color, national origin, religion, sex, pregnancy or parenting, age, sexual orientation, disability, marital status, personal appearance, gender identity and expression, family responsibilities, political affiliation, source of income, veteran status, an individual's genetic information or any other bases under applicable federal and local laws and regulations (collectively called "Protected Bases") in its programs and activities.
 The policy prohibits discrimination, discriminatory harassment, sexual harassment and sexual violence.

 Where to report such prohibited conduct is detailed in the policy.
 For complaints against students, please be aware that you should report in the following ways: